Department of Mathematics (University of Toronto): History

-Meanwhile, the first Canadian mathematics journal, Canadian Journal of Mathematics, began publication by the University of Toronto Press in 1949, with faculty members Harold Coxeter and Gilbert de Beauregard Robinson as Editor-in-Chief and Managing Editor, respectively.
+Meanwhile, the first Canadian mathematics journal, Canadian Journal of Mathematics, began publication by University of Toronto Press in 1949, with faculty members Harold Coxeter and Gilbert de Beauregard Robinson as Editor-in-Chief and Managing Editor, respectively.

 The department moved from University College to Baldwin House in 1958, and then to Sidney Smith Hall upon its completion in 1961.
 The statistics sub-department, first established in 1947, became a separate department in 1978.

 The department was one of the founders of the Fields Institute for Research in Mathematical Sciences in 1991.
 Initially based at the University of Waterloo, the institute is now located at the University of Toronto.
 In 2006, the Department of Mathematics moved to the sixth floor of the Bahen Centre for Information Technology, located directly behind the Fields Institute.

+Today, it is one of three mathematics departments at the University of Toronto, alongside the Department of Mathematical and Computational Sciences at the Mississauga campus and Department of Computer and Mathematical Sciences at the Scarborough campus.
+It houses undergraduate mathematics programs on the St. George campus and the tri-campus Graduate Department of Mathematics.

 Academics

 Awards and medals

 Of the 120 current Fellows of the Royal Society of Canada in the discipline of Mathematics and Computer Sciences, 21 (or 18%) are members of the University of Toronto's Department of Mathematics.

 A number of individuals affiliated with the department have won international prizes for their research in mathematics, including the Fields Medal, the Wolf Prize, the Steele Prize, the Cole Prize, the Clay Research Award, and the Sloan Fellowship.